Since being founded in 1989, PLAN families have been recognized as community leaders in many ways.

 - Our co-founder Al Etmanski was awarded the Order of Canada and the Order of British Columbia.

 - We have re-framed the concept of “disability” as part of an equal citizenship we are all entitled to.
 The right to contribute to society is a key part of this concept.

 - We maintain extensive network of business advisors as well as working relationships with lawyers, trust officers, financial and estate planners.
-PLAN has close partnerships with Vancity Community Foundation, the Law Foundation of British Columbia, Bank of Montreal, the Vancouver Foundation and many others.
+PLAN has close partnerships with Vancity Community Foundation, the Law Foundation of British Columbia, the Vancouver Foundation and many others.